IlariaPilo/RMI/README.md

 # RMI

 ## New Features!
-This fork add the following features:
+This fork adds the following features:
 - support to create .so libraries, including: building (use the [Makefile](./Makefile)), wrapping (see the [wrapper](./wrapper/) folder) and usage (example [here](./tests/shared_library/)).
+- remove \<filesystem\> library requirement.
-- small change in the Rust code to show the build time in the optimization result table
+- small change in the Rust code to show the build time in the optimization result table.

+This branch (accel-align) adds the following feature:
+- support for (key,value) structured files, where the value is ignored when training the index.

 ---
 **_original readme_**